-One of the first things that astonished me when I delved into Armenia and Georgia’s history, is that they were the first nations to embrace Christianity.
-It’s no wonder wonder both countries boast plenty of ancient monasteries and churches, often situated in the remotest and stunning locations.
-Additionally it’s been a region that has shared a fair share of conflicts, and as a result fortresses and watchtowers are just as abundant.
+One of the first things that amazed me when I delved into the history of Armenia and Georgia is that they were the first nations to embrace Christianity.
+It’s no wonder that both countries boast plenty of ancient monasteries and churches, often situated in the remotest and most stunning locations.
+Additionally this region has experienced its fair share of conflicts, resulting in the abundance of fortresses and watchtowers.

-For culture buffs of ancient architeture, these countries are a paradise.
+For enthusiasts of ancient architecture, these countries are a paradise.

 Our exploration of both nations has only just begun, with six weeks of overlanding in Georgia, and we are about to ‘discover’ Armenia through the Transcaucasian Trail, an 861-kilometer hike from north to south.
 I’ve loaded my Kindle with books mentioned below, specifically about the Caucasus and Armenia, to keep me company during the long evenings in the tent.